Background and History of Die Ahnenstammkartei

 This is faithfully based on the Germanic Soundex filing system used by the Deutsche Zentralstelle für Genealogie at Leipzig, which has proved to be difficult to use by non-Germanic researchers.
-As a result it recently been reindexed by FEEFHS for web searches using the "traditional A-Z index".
+As a result it has recently been reindexed by FEEFHS for web searches using the traditional A-Z index.

 The German Genealogical Digest, Vol 9, No. 4 (Winter 1993) has the best article on how to use the collection.

-Using the collection at an FHC requires several steps.
+Using the collection at an Family History Center (FHC) requires several steps.
 You start by converting the surname you are searching for into a Germanic form of a Soundex-like phonetic spelling.
+See the Ahnenstammkartei Soundex.
 Then you obtain the correct film number in Part I for that spelling, order out the microfilm reel and when it arrives, you seek and hopefully will find within it the card of the surname you are searching for.

 This index card will provide considerable information, including vital data for the subject and two more generations back including place of birth and religion.
 It also includes the "AL" file number in "Part II" where the Ahnen-Liste (pedigrees) are found.